-- H. After the hormones are released, they circulate to other tissues, adjacent or distant, and then associate with receptors either in the cell membrane or alternatively, they cross the cell membrane via a carrier protein or peptide and then are released within the cell where they diffuse to receptors in the nucleus. - 1.
-The hormones only associate with the appropriate receptors, thereby not stimulating cells (or tissues) lacking the receptors. - I. When the receptors are bound with the hormone, they turn on specific genes that make protein products necessary to cause a cell to grow or perform some physiological function - 1.
+- 1. In other words, although specific details may differ more or less among different classes of vertebrates, the functioning of the endocrine system and its integration with the central nervous system and immune system is very similar across all vertebrates.
+Thus, any chemical that interacts with the endocrine system in an animal from one phylum or class is likely to have a similar mode of action in a different phylum or class. - H. After the hormones are released, they circulate to other tissues, adjacent or distant, and then associate with receptors either in the cell membrane or alternatively, they cross the cell membrane via a carrier protein or peptide and then are released within the cell where they diffuse to receptors in the nucleus. - 1.
+The hormones only associate with the appropriate receptors.
+Thus, hormones do not stimulate cells (or tissues) lacking the receptors. - I. When the receptors are bound with the hormone, they turn on specific genes that make protein products necessary to cause a cell to grow or perform some physiological function. - 1.
 Example: estrogen receptor, testosterone receptor, etc. - a.
 The endocrine system is especially important during early fetal development - 1.
 Production of testosterone or lack thereof is key to masculinization and feminization of the fetus - 2.
 Early development can control future secondary sexual development (i.e., puberty) - b.
-Receptors for estrogen also can be found in the brain, heart, and pituitary, indicating that estrogen is important for general physiological well being (both males and females produce estrogen; the difference between genders is related to the ratio of the two, with females having a higher estrogen to testosterone ratio than males) - J. Brain Control of Endocrine Function - 1.
-A constant interaction between the endocrine glands and the central nervous system - a.
-Hypothalamus, a region of neurosecretory cells located at the base of the brain immediately above the pituitary gland, plays the dominant role in control of hormone release - 1.
+Receptors for estrogen also can be found in the brain, heart, and pituitary, indicating that estrogen is important for general physiological well being (both males and females produce estrogen; the difference between genders is related to the ratio of the two, with females having a higher estrogen to testosterone ratio than males). - J. Brain Control of Endocrine Function - 1.
+A constant interaction occurs between the endocrine glands and the central nervous system. - a.
+The hypothalamus, a region of neurosecretory cells located at the base of the brain immediately above the pituitary gland, plays the dominant role in control of hormone release. - 1.
 The hypothalamus controls the pituitary gland via neural connections to the neurohypophysis (the posterior lobe of the pituitary gland) - a.
 The neurohypophysis releases: - 1.
-Vasopressin, which affects the reabsorption of water in the kidney so that a concentrated urine is formed (aka antidiuretic hormone) - 2.
+Vasopressin, which affects the reabsorption of water in the kidney so that a concentrated urine is formed (aka antidiuretic hormone). - 2.
 Oxytocin, which causes contraction of the smooth muscle of the uterus in the pregnant female at term. - 2.
-The hypothalamus controls the pituitary gland through blood vessels (known as the portal circulation) connected to the adenohypophysis (the anterior lobe of the pituitary gland) - a.
-The hypothalamus secretes hormones through the portal system; the hormones are either releasing hormones (RH) or release-inhibiting hormones: - 1.
-Growth hormone RH, prolactin RH, melanocyte-stimulating hormone RH, corticotropin (ACTH) RH, thyrotropin (TSH) RH, luteinzing hormone (LH) RH, and follicle-stimulating (FSH) RH
+The hypothalamus controls the pituitary gland through blood vessels (known as the portal circulation) connected to the adenohypophysis (the anterior lobe of the pituitary gland)

-- 2. For the growth hormone, prolactin, and melanocyte-stimulating hormone RHs there are release-inhibiting hormones (RIH); for example, prolactin RIH. - b.
+- a.
+The hypothalamus secretes hormones through the portal system; the hormones are either releasing hormones (RH) or release-inhibiting hormones (RIH): - 1.
+Growth hormone RH, prolactin RH, melanocyte-stimulating hormone RH, corticotropin (ACTH) RH, thyrotropin (TSH) RH, luteinzing hormone (LH) RH, and follicle-stimulating (FSH) RH - 2.
+For the growth hormone, prolactin, and melanocyte-stimulating hormone RHs there are release-inhibiting hormones (RIH); for example, prolactin RIH. - b.
 The hypothalamus is also under negative feedback control for release of the hormones, ACTH, TSH, LH, and FSH - 1.
 These hormones affect the adrenal cortex, the thyroid, and the gonads, respectively.
 Note that LH and FSH are gonadotropin hormones. - 2.
-When the above glands are stimulated, they release their hormones into the blood (respectively, corticosteroid hormones, thyroxine, sex steroid hormones [i.e., estrogen, testosterone] - 3.
-These hormones, when their blood concentration is high enough, in turn inhibit by negative feedback the secretion of the release hormones in the hypothalmus.
+When the above glands are stimulated, they release their hormones into the blood (respectively, corticosteroid hormones, thyroxine, sex steroid hormones [i.e., estrogen, testosterone]) - 3.
+These hormones, when their blood concentration is high enough, in turn inhibit by negative feedback the secretion of the releasing hormones in the hypothalmus.

-Figure 3.
-Schematic of positive and negative feedback control by the hypothalamus on the pituitary and by the distal endocrine glands on the hypothalamus essentially under control of the nervous system acting through the hypothalamus as a control center for all the other endocrine glands.
+Figure 6.
+Schematic of positive and negative feedback control by the hypothalamus on the pituitary and by the distal endocrine glands on the hypothalamus.